 - To avoid the need for queuing in restricted spaces the toilets in the entrance foyer will not be used.
 Door stewards can give directions to the individual toilets at the rear of the chapel, one of which is designed for people with disabilities.

-- A 2-metre social distancing rule will be observed during the services wherever possible, and, in order to further mitigate risk there will be no seating face to face and there will be no singing.
+- A 2-metre social distancing rule will be observed during the services wherever possible, and, in order to further mitigate risk there will be no seating face to face.
 It will not be possible to use all seats.
 Those which cannot be used will be clearly cordoned off.

 - The resultant maximum capacity of the main sanctuary is estimated to be 110-130 (though this is dependent on the overall number of households present, with larger households expanding the estimated capacity.)